-"How to take a screenshot on Chromebook" is one of the most common search queries for Chromebooks — and for a good reason.
+"How to screenshot on Chromebook" is one of the most common search queries on Google — and for a good reason.
 Users who are accustomed to Windows typically reach for the Print Screen key, but on Chromebooks, the keyboard layout is unfamiliar, and as a result, taking screenshots is a different process.

 Don't worry, though.
 Taking screenshots on Chromebooks is just as easy as it is on Windows, Macs and other operating systems.
 We will dive into a number of different ways you can snatch still images from your Chromebook's screen.